-To apply for a state ID in Iowa, you must visit your local driver's license issuance station and:
+To apply, you must visit your local IA driver's license issuance station and:

-- Show proof of identity, date of birth, and citizenship, such as your:
+- Show proof of identity, date of birth, and lawful U.S. status, such as your:

-- Submit proof of Social Security number, such as your:
+- Submit proof of your Social Security number (SSN), such as your:

 - Social Security card.